-Currently there are around 90 operating malt whisky distilleries in Scotland – it is difficult to be precise, since sometimes distilleries go out of production for periods, in order to balance stock levels.
+Currently, there are over 140 licensed malt whisky distilleries in Scotland, but sometimes distilleries go out of production for periods, in order to balance stock levels and there are new ones opening due to popularity.
 Single malts from a further 30-odd now closed distilleries may still be found.

-In these days Speyside was remote and difficult to access.
-This limited the number of commercial distilleries that could operate there successfully, until a railway was built in 1867: once this happened it was possible to transport grain and coal in, and whisky out.
-Between 1886 and 1899, 23 distilleries were built here, almost all of them still in operation; since the Second World War a further 10 have been built.
+In those days Speyside was remote and difficult to access.
+This limited the number of commercial distilleries that could operate there successfully until a railway was built in 1867: once this happened it was possible to transport grain and coal in, and whisky out.
+Between 1886 and 1899, 23 distilleries were built here, almost all of them still in operation; since the Second World War, a further 10 have been built.

 The Speyside character is very popular among blenders.
-They are the sweetest and most sophisticated of malts; well matured they have huge complexity.
-Broadly, they fall into three styles: light, estery and fragrant; medium bodied and fresh-fruity; big bodied (often from European oak maturation) and rich as fruit-cake.
+They tend to be sweet and yet sophisticated malts; if well-matured they introduce good complexity.
+Broadly, they fall into three styles: light, Estery, and fragrant; medium-bodied and fresh-fruity; big-bodied (often from European oak maturation) and rich as fruit cake.

-The seven operating malt whisky distilleries north of Inverness are all coastal, except Glen Ord, and that is a mere 3 kilometres from the coast.
+The seven operating malt whisky distilleries north of Inverness are all coastal, except Glen Ord, which is a mere 3 km from the coast.
 This is not surprising: it was much easier to transport by sea than by land, until the arrival of the railway.
-Perhaps on account of this closeness to the sea, the northern malts can sometimes have a ‘maritime’ character and even a slightly salty taste.
+Perhaps on account of this closeness to the sea, the northern malts can sometimes have a "maritime" character and even a slightly salty taste.
 They tend to be medium-bodied and complex in character, sometimes with a hint of scented smoke – this is particularly true of Clynelish and its sister distillery Brora, which closed in 1983, and of Old Pulteney and Balblair.

-Before the rise of Speyside, Campbeltown was the distilling capital of Scotland, home to 28 distilleries at its high-point in the 1830s.
-Today there are three: Springbank (which also makes a smoky malt named Longrow and an un-peated whisky named Hazelburn), Glen Scotia and Glengyle (opened 2004).
+Before the rise of Speyside, Campbeltown was the distilling capital of Scotland, home to 28 distilleries at its high point in the 1830s.
+Today there are three: Springbank (which also makes a smoky malt named Longrow and an un-peated whisky named Hazelburn), Glen Scotia, and Glengyle (opened in 2004).

 Further north, in the town of the same name, is Oban Distillery, which produces a classic light-bodied maritime make, and further north again, in Fort William, stands Ben Nevis Distillery, in the shadow of Britain's highest mountain, once a major producer, now less well-known.

-This region embraces the old counties of Aberdeenshire and ‘Forfarshire’.
-The northern-most stand on the edge of Speyside region in rolling farmland: Macduff, Knockdhu, Glendronach, Ardmore and Glen Garioch.
+This region embraces the old counties of Aberdeenshire and "Forfarshire".
+The northernmost stand on the edge of the Speyside region in rolling farmland: Macduff, Knockdhu, Glendronach, Ardmore, and Glen Garioch.
 Close to Balmoral Castle and surrounded by the mountains of Royal Deeside stands the small and attractive Royal Lochnagar Distillery.
-Further south, in the rich farmland of The Mearns, Fettercairn and Glencadam Distilleries are the only remaining survivors, although the makes of a further four (North Port, Glenury Royal, Glenesk and Lochside) are still sometimes found.
+Further south, in the rich farmland of The Mearns, Fettercairn and Glencadam Distilleries are the only remaining survivors, although the makes of a further four (North Port, Glenury Royal, Glenesk, and Lochside) are still sometimes found.

 The flavour profile of these Southern Highland malts is similar to that of the Eastern Highlands.

-All the island malts might be described a ‘maritime’ in character, except Isle of Arran, which is as sweet and fruity as a Speyside.
+All the island malts might be described as "maritime" in character, except the Isle of Arran, which is as sweet and fruity as a Speyside.
 Highland Park and Scapa and lightly smoky, Talisker and Ledaig (an expression made at Tobermory Distillery) distinctly so.
 Tobermory and Jura have no smoke.

-The Lowland malts are generally light in body and aroma; fresh, grassy, lemony, with a flavour that may begin sweet by rapidly become dry, and a very short finish.
+The Lowland malts are generally light in body and aroma; fresh, grassy, and lemony, with a flavour that may begin sweet then rapidly becomes dry, with a very short finish.
 In other words, they make excellent aperitifs.